Mattityah/geo/README.md

 ## About

-Gioco-Geometry is a creative tool for transforming images into geometric and algorithmic compositions — halftone grids, CRT screen simulations, ASCII art, and more.
+Gioco-Geometry is a creative tool for transforming images into geometric and algorithmic compositions — halftone grids,screen simulations, ASCII art, and more.
 Everything runs directly in the browser, no installation required.

 The app is built around the idea that technology should serve creativity, not the other way around.
 Upload an image, explore the parameters, export what you find.